LukeRPi/RS41LK/README.md

 * Support for multiple transmission modes:
   * Standard 1200-baud APRS
     * Option to transmit APRS weather reports using readings from an external BMP280 sensor
-  * [Horus 4FSK v1 and v2 modes](https://github.com/projecthorus/horusdemodlib/wiki) that has improved performance compared to APRS or RTTY
-    * There is an option to use continuous transmit mode (for either V1 or V2 mode), which helps with receiver frequency synchronization and improves reception.
   * Morse code (CW)
-  * JT65/JT9/JT4/FT8/WSPR/FSQ digital modes on HF/VHF amateur radio bands using an external Si5351 clock generator connected to the external I²C bus
-* Support for transmitting multiple modes consecutively with custom, rotating comment messages (see `config.c`)
-* Support for GPS-based scheduling is available for transmission modes that require specific timing for transmissions

 * Support for custom sensors via the external I²C bus
 * GPS NMEA data output via the external serial port pin 4 (see below).
 This disables use of I²C devices as the serial port pins are shared with the I²C bus pins.
   * This allows using the RS41 sonde GPS data in external tracker hardware, such as Raspberry Pi or other microcontrollers.